punjabimohit/Shortest-Path-in-a-Network/README.md

 22
 23     return dist, prev

-Program Description:
-Programming Language : JAVA Compiler Version: JDK 1.8.0_151 OS: Windows X System [Not tested for UNIX system]

-Compile the program:
-Before building the java class file make sure java(i.e jdk1.8) is installed in the system.

-Command to build java class files: javac Graph.java
-Once the above command is executed, a class file named filename.class is created

-Run the Program:
-Arguments passed are

-InputfileName - The file which has the nodes of the network with weights Command to run java program: java ClassName InputfileName < QueryfileName > OutputfileName
+InputfileName - The file which has the nodes of the network with weights
-Example: java Graph network.txt <  queries.txt > output.txt
-Note: ClassName has the main function

 Data Structure:
 Heap data structure is used to implement the algorithm and have design min binary heap (priority queue) where smallest element has the highest priority (root node in tree shape)

-HashMap data structure is used to store information about the vertex LinkedList data structure is used to add all the edges of the graph TreeSet data structure stores the visited nodes [Sorted sort, no duplicate values].
+HashMap data structure is used to store information about the vertex

+LinkedList data structure is used to add all the edges of the graph

+OrderedSet data structure stores the visited nodes [Sorted sort, no duplicate values].
 It sorts the vertex in alphabetical order useful while printing the graph.
 Implementation:
-Implementation code is in single file Graph.java which has complete 5 tasks required for the project.
+There are 5 tasks in this project.
 The algorithm implemented is an algorithm used to find the shortest path between nodes in graph called as Dijkstra's Algorithm.
 Adding to the above task, the reachable vertices task is accomplish using recursive algorithm (not using the shortest path algorithm described above) to find the vertices connected to each vertex.
 The task of reachable is achieved in O(n logn) time, where n = Number of vertices.

 Classes used to achieve the implementation are: